-The acquisition by the Parent Company of the subsidiaries was considered as a group reorganization of entities under common control.
-Accordingly, the acquisition is accounted for based on the recorded values of assets and liabilities of the subsidiaries at historical cost.
-As a result, the assets and liabilities of the Group were reflected at their carrying amounts and no goodwill was recognized.

-The effect of the pooling of interests amounting to ₹4.2 million recognized as part of "Other equity reserves" as at December 31, 2019, 2018 and 2017 pertains to excess of the combined net assets of the subsidiaries amounting to ₹70.0 million over the consideration amounting to ₹65.8 million as at January 1, 2015.
+The acquisition by the Parent Company of the subsidiaries (FGI, BNFI, NTI) was considered as a group reorganization of entities under common control.
+Accordingly, the acquisition is accounted for based on the carrying amounts of the assets and liabilities of the subsidiaries.
+Accordingly, no goodwill was recognized.
+The effect of the pooling of interests amounted to P55.2 million recognized as part of "Other equity reserves" as at December 31, 2019 and 2018.